BlankRoad1/hcaptcha-solver/README.md

 I used many paid api's capmonster, anti-captcha, bought from github users, All of them had solving time of 15 to 30 seconds.
 Every one claims we are coming with a v2 update, then scams you!.
 Some sell outdated codes, and if you ask why it takes time.
 They ask you to Buy HQ proxies from them.

 ### Ai Captcha Solver Reference:
 I modifed a couple of github codes.
-The fastest one i could come across was [this one](https://github.com/QIN2DIM/hcaptcha-challenger  "this one").
+The fastest one i could come across was by [QIN2DIM](https://github.com/QIN2DIM/hcaptcha-challenger  "this one").
 His/her models dont have enough images, But still it works alot better than others.
 Looks like QIN2DIM repo got ripped off github's face.
 But his/her project on [pypi](https://pypi.org/project/hcaptcha-challenger/) helped getting back those models and bringing this project alive.